fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13c.md

 const jamiUsers = User.scope({ method: ['name', '%jami%'] }).findAll()
 ```

-It is also possible to chain scopes
+It is also possible to chain scopes:

 ```js
 // admins with the string jami in their name